amysiu1028/NaturEscape/README.md

 - Detailed view for selected park or historic site with images, description, and additional information from the API

 ## 🥇 Wins
-⭐ Successfully designed a visually appealing application that is simple to use.
+- ⭐ Successfully designed a visually appealing application that is simple to use.
-⭐ Successfully implemented favicon and logos to make the application professional.
+- ⭐ Successfully implemented favicon and logos to make the application professional.
-⭐ Overall, I have learned a lot more and challenged myself with things I struggled on my own, one of which included styling and some new cypress testing.
+- ⭐ Overall, I have learned a lot more and challenged myself with things I struggled on my own, one of which included styling and some new cypress testing.

 ## 🚧 Challenges
-❗I challenged myself to make this project visually more appealing than previous projects.
+- ❗ I challenged myself to make this project visually more appealing than previous projects.
 I have been able to implement and learn new styling methods.
 It took awhile at times, but going forward, I have learned more.
-❗Noticed that I had a lot of nested html elements which made it difficult for some cypress testing.
+- ❗ Noticed that I had a lot of nested html elements which made it difficult for some cypress testing.